This post may include affiliate links; see our disclosure policy.

 Seasoned Brown Lentils

-This lentil to water ratio works for cooking brown and green lentils, but cooking yellow and red lentils is a bit different.
-Here’s a primer on the different types of lentils and a few examples of recipes to use with each:
+This lentil-to-water ratio works for cooking brown and green lentils, but cooking yellow and red lentils is slightly different.
+Here’s a breakdown of the various types of lentils and some recipes to try with each:

 Need more motivation to eat lentils?
 Here are all the Benefits of Lentils.

-But how much lentil to cook?
+Wondering how many cups of lentils to cook?
 It’s all in the math.
 Here are a few handy formulas to remember:

 • How much does 1 cup of dry lentils make?
 1 cup dry lentils = about 2 ½ cups cooked lentils.
 Lentils increase in volume about 2 ½ times when cooked.